site logo

 AMSM/0002 BRONTE PARSONAGE MUSEUM

 Haworth Parsonage was the life long home of the Brontë sisters, Charlotte (1816-55), Emily (1818-48) and Anne (1820-49), who between them were responsible for writing some of the greatest novels in the English language.
 It was the Parsonage, set amongst the inspirational Yorkshire moorland and their home from 1820 to 1861, which gave them the seclusion and privacy they needed to compose such famous works as Charlotte's Jane Eyre, Emily's Wuthering Heights and Anne's The Tenant of Wildfell Hall.
 In some ways, their own life stories are as intriguing - and tragic - as those of their fictional heroes and heroines.
 The fact that their fiction painted such an apparently well-informed picture of the wider world is perhaps all the more remarkable given that such a large proportion of their brief lives was spent within the Parsonage.
 A wide range of sponsorship opportunities is available, from the award winning education service to development of the gardens and adjacent Sunday school building or the behind the scenes tours.
-Contact: Alan Bentley, Museum Manager.
+Contact: Museum Manager.
 Address: Brontë Parsonage Museum, Haworth, Keighley, BD22 8DR.
 Tel.: 01535 642323.
 Fax: 01535 647131.
-E-mail: bronte@bronte.prestel.co
+E-mail: bronte@bronte.org.uk

 link to website